Eimolgon/Drafts/ICSC.md

 Results
 -------

-In Figure 1, three annotated video frames are shown along with the reference frame and a schematic representation of the crash motion.
+Three annotated video frames are shown along with the coordinate system and a schematic representation of the crash motion, in Figure 1.

-Figure 2 shows the data from the presented crash frames.
+Data from the presented crash frames is shown in Figure 2.
 In the top row, we show the x and y positions of the wheels' centres with respect to the frame numbers, along with the ratio between the major and the minor axes of the ellipses.
 In the bottom row, we plot the distance between wheel centres in both axes, along